Here are some FAQ

 How long until your child reaches their goals?
 This varies greatly depending on the nature and severity of their difficulties.
 It also depends on the amount and quality of practice done between therapy appointments.

 Q: How long before I can get an appointment?

 A: We have a team of Speech Pathologists and Occupational Therapists and can usually offer an appointment time to suit you within 4 weeks.

 To get in touch with us please fill in the form or feel free to call us on

 We are here to answer any questions you have regarding speech pathology and occupational therapy for your child.
 We will get in touch with you within 24 hours of your enquiry.

-Please note: We are providing therapy to existing clients only at this time.
-Our books will re-open to new clients in January 2021.
+Please note: We are currently accepting new occupational therapy clients, however we are providing speech pathology to existing clients only at this time.
+Our books will re-open to new speech pathology clients in January 2021.